girder/girder_worker/docs/examples.rst

 Create a file named ``workflow.py``, this is the file we'll be using to create our Romanesco workflow.

-Finding the Most Popular Person
+Find the Most Popular Person
 ###############################
 One way of measuring who the most "popular" person in our graph is, is by taking the node with the largest `degree <https://en.wikipedia.org/wiki/Degree_%28graph_theory%29>`_.